adrs0049/MATH725/notes/week3.md

-The Baire category theorem leads to three fundamental equivalences between the qualitative theory of continuous linear operators on Banach spaces e.g. finiteness, subjectivity to the quantitative theory e.g. estimates.
+The Baire category theorem leads to three fundamental equivalences between the qualitative theory of continuous linear operators on Banach spaces e.g. finiteness, subjectivity to the quantitative theory e.g. estimates {cite}`tai2009`.
 We have already seen the first of these relationships.
 Recall that for a linear operator $A : X \mapsto Y$ we have that
 $A\ \mathrm{is\ continuous} \iff\ A\ \mathrm{is\ bounded}.$